 2. Authentic Local Food – When you’re traveling on a budget, one of the easiest areas to save money on is food.
-In some areas of the world you can easily spend less than $5 a day on meals if need be.
+In some areas of the world you can easily spend less than $5 a day on meals.
 When you eat this cheap, you’ll probably be eating local dishes on the street or in tiny, super casual places.
 The people who cook these meals probably aren’t trained to make Western customers happy, as staff may be in nice restaurants.
 They’re more likely to just be themselves.
 So eating cheap while traveling not only will help you eat more authentic local dishes but also bring you closer to the real lives of the local people.

 3. Motivation to See the Sights – Too often people who stay in expensive hotels actually stay there.
 At the hotel.
 Inside.
 Far longer than they should.
 The rooms and grounds are swanky, there’s a spa and a pool, there’s fancy restaurants.
 Upscale hotels give you a lot of comfort and plenty of reasons to spend all of your money and time right inside their doors and not on the streets where you should be.
 Hostels and budget hotels, while very often quite nice, don’t exactly inspire you to hang around inside all day every day.
 They want you to sleep and get out to see the sights, as you should.